bpugnaire/mtg-synth-project/README.md

 # MTG Intership Project

-This is the repository of my 3-month work on a music application for educational purposes at the Music Technology Group of UPF Barcelona.
+This is the repository of my 4-month work on a music application for educational purposes at the Music Technology Group of UPF Barcelona.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites